lynndova/Website/README.md

-# SnapperWeb
+# Website

-📜 Web frontend for AxolotlClient's image services

-Image hosting services provided by the lovely [Axolotl Client](https://axolotlclient.com/)
+Website for my music!